ihosten/internship_club_brugge/README.md

 Contains the same content as _ _benchmarking.ipynb_ _ but is a single script

 **statistical_testing_competitions.ipynb**
+Identifying competitions that have similar demands
+- Compares competitions based on a selected match metrics
+- Attempts to find statistically significant differences using Tukey HSD post hoc analysis
+- Results are written to 2 Excel files, one file compares the competitions on a general level, the second file compares the competitions per position.

 **clustering_competitions.ipynb**
 Extracts metrics from a parquet file and clusters similar competitions
 - Clusters created based on 2 metrics using K-means from Scikit-Learn